 Organized around four sessions, the event will bring together scientists from multiple disciplines, civil society, businesses, decision-makers and UN entities, to share their expertise on ocean and climate related issues.

-Welcome address: Audrey Azoulay, Director-General, UNESCO
+Welcome address: Audrey Azoulay (or her representative), Director-General, UNESCO

 Byong Hyun Lee, Chair of the Executive Board, UNESCO

-Frédérique Vidal, Minister of Higher Education, Research and Innovation of France (tbc)
+Frédérique Vidal, Minister of Higher Education, Research and Innovation of France

 Romain Troublé, President, Ocean and Climate Platform